top of page

 The problem that any type of automation is trying to solve is the human problem.
 This view-point is consistent throughout autonomous trucking developers.

 Aurora Trucking stated in their 2021 investor memo that they believe their technology will create a virtuous cycle.
 This means that autonomous trucks will create a self-reinforcing chain of events where that technology will effectively create its own demand.
+The economics of innovation is entirely unforgiving.
 For drivers, this translates to if one company adopts it and lowers rates, they will be forcing their competition to follow suit or risk being put out of business.
+We have seen this dynamic play out repeatedly since the first industrial revolution, from the steam engine and all the to smartphones.
+The first one to market reaps the lions share of the rewards.

 Aurora believes that autonomous trucks will create a "virtuous cycle."
 This means that it will create a domino effect in the market where autonomous trucks will create their own demand based on their speed and cost savings.